 Also tell your doctor if you have diabetes.
 Steroid medicines may increase the glucose (sugar) levels in your blood or urine.
 You may also need to adjust the dose of your diabetes medications.

-FDA pregnancy category C. It is not known whether halcinonide topical will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+FDA pregnancy category C. It is not known whether Halog will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using Halog.

 It is not known whether halcinonide topical passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.